-We market and sell through our wholly-owned subsidiary, Kinergy Marketing LLC, or Kinergy, all of the alcohols we produce.
-Kinergy also markets fuel-grade ethanol produced by third parties.
-We market and sell through our wholly-owned subsidiary, Alto Nutrients, LLC, all of the essential ingredients we produce.
-We also sell break bulk quantities through Eagle Alcohol to customers in the beverage, food, industrial and related-process industries.
+Our Kinergy Marketing LLC, or Kinergy, subsidiary sells all of our produced alcohols and also markets fuel-grade ethanol produced by third parties.
+Our Alto Nutrients, LLC subsidiary sells all of the essential ingredients we produce.
+Our Alto Carbonic, LLC subsidiary sells all of the liquid CO2 we produce and our Eagle Alcohol business sells our alcohols and third-party alcohols in break bulk quantities to customers in the beverage, food, industrial and related-process industries.